 - School-aged children may find the walk very tiring.
 Be prepared that you might need to make numerous stops

 - Be very careful with your children when you cross any city roads.
-Most drivers do not prioritise pedestrians
+Most drivers do not prioritize pedestrians

 - Do not forget to take hats, sunscreen, and water for your children